-Neck Pain: The truth on Traction
+Neck Pain: The Truth On Traction

 The amount of people working in a desk bound jobs is increasing worldwide.
-Unfortunately, these jobs tend to go, hand in hand with a greater chance of suffering from prolonged neck and back pain.
+Unfortunately, these jobs tend to go hand-in-hand with a greater chance of suffering from prolonged neck and back pain.
 Maybe for this very reason, currently the most common source of musculoskeletal disability is chronic neck pain.

-Due to the number of health care visits, work absenteeism, decreased productivity and disability, neck pain has huge consequences on peoples well being, and their health care expenses.
+Due to the number of health care visits, work absenteeism, decreased productivity and disability, neck pain has huge consequences on people’s well being and their health care expenses.

 There are many methods that clinicians use to treat neck pain.
-A traditional and conservative method commonly used by physiotherapists, is cervical traction.
+A traditional and conservative method commonly used by physiotherapists is cervical traction.
 Despite its clinical popularity, previous and current studies, looking at the effectiveness of cervical traction, remain inconclusive.

 In theory, applying a controlled pulling force on the spine causes a number of physiological effects:

-– It enlarges the intervertebral foramen
+– Firstly, enlarges the intervertebral foramen

-– It releases pressure on intervertebral discs
+– Secondly, releases pressure on intervertebral discs